 Whether it is to do with the teaching and learning in the classroom, what’s happening at your campus, or even during your lunch break, we value what you have to say and there are lots of ways to get involved.

-If you want to share something individually, you can do that online through the student feedback form.
+If you want to share something individually, you can do that online through the student feedback form by clicking here.
 You can choose to send it anonymously, or provide us with your details if you want us to get back to you.
-It takes approximately two minutes to complete - nice and easy.
+2 minutes to complete; nice and easy!

 Student Voice Representation is facilitated by the Student Voice Coordinator, who helps to take care of our student representation.
 The MIT student voice is made up of two main levels of representation; the Student Council and School representatives.
 If you’d like to get involved email email@example.com